Framization and Deframization: Framization

 \subsection{Two Framed Rook Monoids}

 Recall from Subsection \ref{RM} the rook monoid $R_{n}$ and its presentations.
-An element of the monoid $R_n$ can be represented by a diagram with $k\le n$ lines all having the upper points on the top segment and the lower point on the bottom segment.
+Also recall that the rook monoid admits a geometric realization \cite[Subsection 2.2]{AiArJuMMJ}: an element of the monoid $R_n$ can be represented by a diagram with $k\le n$ lines all having the upper points on the top segment and the lower point on the bottom segment.
 The $2n-k$ points of the top and of the bottom segments that are not endpoints of lines are endpoints of arcs having the other endpoint moving freely between the top and bottom segments.
 These arcs, called {\it broken arcs}, may of course shrink to their non-free endpoint on the top or bottom segment.

 Before introducing a presentation for the two framed Rook monoids, let's recall the diagrams of the generator $r_i$ and of the generator $p_i$, see Figure \ref{Fig13}.
 Observe that relation (\ref{RHO2}) is evident.